arrilot/laravel-widgets/README.md

 {!!
 Widget::recentNews(['count' => 10]) !!}
 ```
 `['count' => 10]` is a config array.
-Notice that you don't need to map a config array and class properties in constructor.
-It's done automatically behind the scene
+Notice that you don't need to map the config array and class properties in constructor.
+It's done automatically behind the scene.

 #### Using additional parameters